nzbgetcom/nzbget/docs/SYNOLOGY.md

 ## Installing / upgrading / uninstalling / reinstalling

 To install NZBGet package from Synology Package Center press Manual Install and select downloaded package -> Next -> Agree -> Select shared folder and download directory -> Credentials for web interface -> Done.
-After installation NZBGet web interface will be availabe from http://[Synology NAS IP or Hostname]:6789 with provided during installation username/password (nzbget/nzbget by default).
+After installation NZBGet web interface will be available from http://[Synology NAS IP or Hostname]:6789 with provided during installation username/password (nzbget/nzbget by default).
 Also this link available from package center "Open" button on installed NZBGet package icon.

 To upgrade nzbget package - do the same thing with new package.
 NZBGet settings will be keeped.